oznogon/gattaibushido-public/rules/04_advanced_play.md

 There is one other major restriction in play here: you cannot evolve the same category back to back.
 So if your previous level-up was within your Color Techs, for example, then for your next level-up you must instead choose within your Weapon or Robo techs.

 **Your Third Evolution** allows you to choose a new descriptive adjective to describe yourself based on your portrayal in the story thus far.
-Along with this adjective comes a +1 increase to any one of your three Commitments, which must fit the nature of the chosen adjective.
+Along with this adjective comes a +1 increase to any one of your six core stats - which in turn also increases its associated Commitment's balance maximum.
+This increase must narratively fit the nature of the chosen adjective.
 Talk to your team for suggestions, as they just may know your Pilot better than you do!
-Additionally, at this time you may *choose* to shift a single point between any two of your current Commitments, based on your shifting motivations and goals from current play.
+Additionally, at this time you may *choose* to shift a single point within all three of your Commitments, based on your shifting motivations and goals from current play.

 **All subsequent Evolutions** follow the same repeating cycle.
 Thus the fourth and fifth evolutions again level up your techs, the sixth adds another adjective and Commitment rank, and so on.